GoldenFishes/FreeV/README.md

 **​You can apply the FreeV method by replacing the "libs/uvit_multi_post_ln.py" file in UniDiffuser.
 You can also read the uvit_multi_post_ln.py code directly to easily understand our improved method (our method is as simple as FreeU and involves only a few lines of code to implement).**

+## AutoDL Deployment(Recommendation)
+Load the image to create an instance：https://www.codewithgpu.com/i/GoldenFishes/FreeV/FreeV_In_UniDiffuser

 ### Code

 ```python